Blanka Hubena known as Blanka Hubena

 Blanka is a practising Art Psychotherapist and Clinical Supervisor.

 Blanka has worked in the University since September 2010 (visiting lecturer, Pg Dip Counselling Children and Young People).
 She joined the University full time in January 2011 to establish and manage two counselling services; Primary Schools Counselling Project and Newport University Community Counselling Service (NUCCS).
-Since September 2013 she has been working full time as a Senior Lecturer and recently as Academic Subject Manager in the academic cluster of Therapeutic Studies.
+Since September 2013 she has been working full time as a Senior Lecturer and recently as Academic Subject Manager in the academic subject area of Therapeutic Studies.
 Prior to joining University of South Wales, Blanka worked for a number of children and adult services, in both statutory and voluntary organisations.
 Blanka also works in private practice.

 In the last few years Blanka contributed to the development of schools-based counselling services (Caerphilly County Borough Council; University of Wales, Newport) as well as the Newport Community Counselling Service, a research community counselling clinic providing counselling and therapy to those finding accessing MH services in community challenging (BME communities, travellers, gypsies, refugees and asylum seekers).
 These are now part of USW Therapy and other services delivered in the Helen Kegie Therapy Centre in City Campus.